rocket-pool/RPIPs/RPIPs/RPIP-43.md

 - Legacy RPL staking (ie, increasing a node's legacy staked RPL balance) SHALL be disabled
 - There is no staked RPL requirement for adding validators to a megapool
-- A Node Operator MAY change the state of any amount of megapool staked RPL associated with their node from Staked to Unstaking at any time
+- A Node Operator SHALL be able to change the state of any amount of megapool staked RPL associated with their node from Staked to Unstaking at any time
     - The time at which Staked RPL was last changed to Unstaking RPL is called the "last unstake time" for the node